-Judge Rooney earned her undergraduate degree at Colgate University, and she received her Juris Doctor at Temple University School of Law.
-After law school, she was a law clerk for the Honorable Paul A. Dandridge, First Judicial District of Pennsylvania, Court of Common Pleas, in Philadelphia, Pennsylvania.
+Chief Judge Rooney earned her undergraduate degree in political science at Colgate University (1974), where she and her twin sister, Cozette, were members of the first class of women.
+She received her Juris Doctor (1977) from Temple University School of Law.
+After law school, she clerked for the Honorable Paul A. Dandridge, First Judicial District of Pennsylvania, Court of Common Pleas, in Philadelphia.
 She is admitted to the Pennsylvania Bar, the U.S. District Court for the Eastern District of Pennsylvania, and the U.S. Court of Appeals for the Third Circuit.

 Judge Dennis L. Phillips: joined the United States Occupational Safety and Health Review Commission as a judge in Washington, D.C. on September 1, 2007.
 He previously served as a Supervisory Administrative Law Judge at the Office of Medicare Hearings and Appeals in Miami, Florida.
 Judge Phillips was a trial attorney at the Fraud Section, Commercial Litigation Branch, Civil Division, United States Department of Justice at Washington, D.C. where he practiced before federal district, bankruptcy and appellate courts, and the U.S. Court of Federal Claims, throughout the nation for more than 15 years.
 He also served as a trial attorney at the U.S. Army’s Office of Chief Trial Attorney where he practiced before the Armed Services Board of Contract Appeals for 5 years.
 He retired as a Lieutenant Colonel from the United States Army’s Judge Advocate General’s Corps after completing 21 years of active service.
 He was awarded the Legion of Merit upon retirement.